The modest earthworm and its nutrient-rich castings (vermicast) have numerous benefits in producing healthy soil, plants, and crops .

 9. Lessen Soil Compaction

-By forming clusters of minerals (‘aggregates’), the castings also help to avoid compaction of the soil as well as resisting erosion.
+By forming soil aggregates, the castings help to avoid compaction problems in the soil and improve its structure.

 10. Plant Growth Hormone

 Hormones have vital functions in plant life.
 The hormone-like effect of earthworm castings greatly influences the growth and development of plants .

 11. High in Nutrients

 Vermicast provides vital nutrients for plants and crops to thrive.
 It is exceptionally high in nitrogen, phosphorus, iron, and calcium.
 Earthworm casts also provide the soil and plants with a healthy dose of potassium and sulfur.

 Moreover, earthworms are the real providers of good soil for sustainable gardening.
 Through their digestive processes, they can break down large amounts of organic matter and excrete it in a form readily absorbed by plants.

 Soils naturally contain microorganisms.
 But vermicomposting greatly increases the number of living organisms in the soil.
 It also enriches the soil with earthworm humus, which is good for plant roots.

 One of the principal benefits of worm composting is the increased microbial activity in the soil.
 The nutrients released from the casts assist in the growth of plant life and microorganisms.
 It also gives protection against harmful bacteria and diseases.